zhouyiqi91/zhouyiqi91.github.io/notes/bioinfo/cell-calling.md

 ![](../../images/20240719150929.png)

-Samples without a sharp knee are more ”unstabler“ because the absence of a sharp knee indicates a higher background, making it easier for the EmptyDrops algorithm to mistakenly identify the background as real cells.
+Samples without a sharp knee are ”unstabler“ because the absence of a sharp knee indicates a higher background, making it easier for the EmptyDrops algorithm to mistakenly identify the background as real cells.